Fate/unlimited codes: Reception

 The main advantage of Fate/unlimited codes observers called the created combat system and various combinations of strikes.
-According to William van Dyck, although the gameplay of this fighting game did not introduce any innovations from the point of view of the genre, the resulting combosystem turned out to be unique and high-level.
+According to William van Dijk, although the gameplay of this fighting game did not introduce any innovations from the point of view of the genre, the resulting combosystem turned out to be unique and high-level.
 Reviewers outlined the ease of learning the basics of the game, as well as the convenience and ease of management, understandable for beginners of the genre.
 The game was recognized as well-balanced by the strength of individual characters, which was realized due to the difference in speed and predominant type of attacks between strong and weak fighters.
 Observers have noted that the abilities of each character correspond to his skills in the visual novel and different originality. requiring the player to develop strategies for the use of individual techniques for a particular opponent.
 Among the game modes, observers mainly singled out “Missions”, which were well suited, in their opinion, for teaching various combat techniques.
 A large number of in-game achievements have been recognized as contributing to replayability.
 However, Yevgeny Zakirov considered the mini-games in additional missions completed “not as interesting as in Street Fighter IV.

 The use of Japanese dubbing in the localized English version of the game was ambiguously perceived: some observers singled out this fact as an advantage emphasizing the connection with Fate/stay night.
 Others considered it a flaw, affecting the difficulties of understanding the plot.
 However, the Japanese voice track was unanimously recognized for its high quality.
 Opinions differed in assessing the background sound track, which differed from the perception of it as "pleasant".
 "Diverse" and "complementary gameplay" to "an ordinary mixture of electronic-rock and dj pop" and "non-memorable".

 According to the browser Gaming Age, a significant drawback was the lack of notifying players about the autosave mode that was initially turned off, due to which some of the progress in the game could be lost.
 Western critics also pointed out spelling errors in the localized version, the impossibility of acquiring the game on Universal Media Disc media, reducing the number of hero skills as compared to the PS2 version, as well as the perceived high price of the digital only PlayStation Network release at $29.99.

 In general, the game was called a "worthy" and "quality" representative of the genre, although inferior in visual design Soulcalibur: Broken Destiny.
 Todd Siolek called Fate / unlimited codes "one of the best adaptations of anime to the fighting game genre".
-In the opinion of William van Dyck and Carolyn Petit, the game was an example of “a good balance between simplicity and depth of gameplay”, and also “knew how to use its own advantages”.
+In the opinion of William van Dijk and Carolyn Petit, the game was an example of “a good balance between simplicity and depth of gameplay”, and also “knew how to use its own advantages”.
 Observer Ryan Clements of IGN called Fate/unlimited codes' gameplay" more interesting than in Soulcalibur: Broken Destiny".
 Game Chronicles reviewer recommended the game to both fans of the Fate series and Capcom fighting game fans.